 Another thing to remember is to avoid bleach as much as you can.
 If you must use bleach to clear a blocked drain or remove a stubborn stain, make sure it’s not near bath time.

-Believe it or not, kids bath toys are massive harbourers of germs and mould.
+Believe it or not, kids bath toys are massive harbourers of germs and mould (and even poop).
 Most of them have a hole in where the water gets sucked inside, goes stagnant and mould grows.
 A simple way of dealing with this is to glue the hole closed before giving it to your child.